-You are given a small roll of film showing the interactions of π^+ mesons with the protons of a liquid hydrogen bubble chamber.
-Two of the frames, which show "strange" particle production, have been selected.
-The purpose of this experiment is to give you some opportunity to learn about high energy, or particle physics by fully identifying the secondary particles which emerge from these two reactions and by testing the validity of various conservation laws.
+In this experiment you are provided with a set of images showing the interactions of $\pi^+$ mesons with the protons of a liquid hydrogen bubble chamber.
+Two of the images, which show evidence for "strange" particle production, have been selected.
+The purpose of this experiment is to give you an opportunity to learn about high energy, or particle physics by fully identifying the secondary particles emerging from these two reactions and by testing the validity of various conservation laws.

 The section on Theory gives a minimum description of the things you will need to know to do this experiment.
-You should take some time to look at least one of the books listed in the References.
+You should take some time to look at the introductory chapter(s) of least one of the books listed in the References.